 Following are a few employee recognition ideas that can work in your business.

 There are plenty of employee recognition ideas.
 Some of them might sound very basic.
 But they can be very effective.
 Organizations need to thoughtfully tailor their ideas and make sure they are meaningful for their employees.
 Here are a few impactful ideas:

 - Surveys to get employees’ feedback on recognition

 - Make employee recognition a part of company culture

 - Send a note of thanks

 1. A points-based rewards system

-A point-based rewards system can help employee engagement go up.
-The way the system works is, it allows the employee to accumulate points, and when the employee has accumulated enough points, he or she can redeem it for a reward that they want; not something that the organization has chosen for them that may or may not be useful to them.
+A point-based rewards system can help boost employee engagement.
+The way the system works is it allows the employee to accumulate points, and when the employee has accumulated enough points, he or she can redeem it for a reward that they want; not something that the organization has chosen for them that may or may not be useful to them.
 Collecting points also builds excitement and gives them the power to choose, thus encouraging them to scale new heights.